hajducak/BowlingTracker/README.md

 3. Open the project in Xcode.
 4. Ensure all dependencies are installed (e.g., Firebase via Swift Package Manager).
 5. Run the app on a simulator or a physical device.
+6. Sing up into app.
+I am not collecting any personal info.
+7. Sing up users will only have access to reading data not rewriting any data in app.

 ## 🪪 Contribution